-In this paper we focus only on scale-invariant rotation field for conceptual simplicity, but the methodology is generally applicable to rotation field with any power spectrum; we expect the conclusion from other rotational power spectrum to be similar, but we leave a detailed analysis on such cases to a future work.
+In this paper we focus only on scale-invariant rotation field for conceptual simplicity, but the methodology is generally applicable to rotation field with any power spectrum.
+We expect the conclusion from other rotational power spectra to be qualitatively similar, but we leave a detailed quantitative analysis of such cases to future work.